abhisheks008/DL-Simplified/Bone-Marrow-Cells-Classification-Using-EfficientNet/README.md

 Monitor the training progress and evaluate the model's performance using the provided metrics.

 # Results
-The code achieves accurate classification results for bone marrow cells.
-Detailed performance metrics and visualizations can be found in the Kaggle notebook.
+The code achieves accurate classification results for bone marrow cells.I have got accuracy of 95.545% Detailed performance metrics and visualizations can be found in the Kaggle notebook.

-# Visualization